Frankly: Synopsis

 Frankly recounts Sturgeon's personal and political journey, from her working-class upbringing in Ayrshire to becoming Scotland's first female and longest-serving First Minister.
-It reflects on her involvement in landmark events including the 2014 Scottish independence referendum, Brexit, and the COVID-19 pandemic.
+It reflects on her involvement in landmark events, including the 2014 Scottish independence referendum, Brexit, and the COVID-19 pandemic.
 The memoir details her leadership of the SNP, her role in shaping modern Scottish politics, and her interactions with key political figures.

-Sturgeon offers insight into the tension between her private and public selves, and addresses both the pressures of leadership and the personal cost of public service.
+Sturgeon offers insight into the tension between her private and public selves and addresses both the pressures of leadership and the personal cost of public service.
 The book discusses her political achievements and regrets, her decision to step down as First Minister, and her continuing commitment to Scotland's future.
 Pan Macmillan describes Frankly as "a candid, unflinching and deeply personal account" that provides a rare look at the life and legacy of one of the UK's most prominent political figures.

 Sturgeon also includes personal anecdotes and previously unrevealed incidents from her career.
 These include her first-hand account of experiencing sectarian abuse while campaigning in Glasgow in 1997, her impression of former Labour leader Jeremy Corbyn as exuding "aloofness and sneering superiority", and her admission to trying the Carol Vorderman detox diet in 2003.
-She criticises The Telegraph for what she describes as "atrociously bad journalism" over a 2015 story claiming she preferred a Conservative government to a Labour one, and reflects on the 2023 Isla Bryson case, saying she had "no advance warning" from officials before being questioned on the issue.
+She criticises the Daily Telegraph for what she describes as "atrociously bad journalism" over a 2015 story claiming she preferred a Conservative government to a Labour one and reflects on the 2023 Isla Bryson case, saying she had "no advance warning" from officials before being questioned on the issue.

-The memoir also recounts Sturgeon's two interactions with US President Donald Trump, including a ten-minute phone call between his 2016 election victory and inauguration, which she describes as "one of the most absurd" moments of her premiership.
+The memoir also recounts Sturgeon's two interactions with Donald Trump, including a ten-minute phone call between his 2016 election victory and inauguration, which she describes as "one of the most absurd" moments of her premiership.
 Sturgeon recalls using the call to stress the importance of the US-Scotland relationship and to express concern about some of his campaign rhetoric, but says Trump largely delivered a monologue praising his own achievements, family, and Scottish heritage.
 She also reflects on her admiration for Hillary Clinton, calling her a "trailblazer" and expressing regret that she was not elected as the first female US president.

 Other passages reveal her "soft spot" for the Daily Record due to family ties, her reaction to the 2016 revelations involving then-SNP MPs Stewart Hosie and Angus MacNeil, and her frustration at Salmond's alleged lack of engagement with the 2013 white paper Scotland's Future.